 ORGANIC BROCCOLI SEED OIL: Yes, really.
 This stuff is the bee’s knees (and comes without the broccoli smell, in case you’re wondering!).
 It has a fatty acid profile reminiscent of silicones, but with none of the drying/damaging aftermath, plus an alphabet of vitamins and minerals which strengthen hair follicles, promote growth and add lustre.

 PUMPKIN SEED OIL: rich in vitamin E, zinc, omega 3, omega 6 and antioxidants.
-Pumpkin is also rich in enzymes which inhibit 5-alpha (too much 5-alpha slows or stops hair growth) in the scalp.
-Protects the follicle and prevents split ends.
+Also rich in enzymes which inhibit 5-alpha (too much 5-alpha slows or stops hair growth) in the scalp.

 CASTOR OIL: Castor oil is an age old beauty treatment, especially beneficial for hair, due in part to its unusually high ricinoleic acid content, which is said to increase circulation and stimulate growth.
 It’s also antibacterial and anti-fungal; good for your scalp!